The Speakeasy (San Francisco)

-The Speakeasy is an immersive theater production set in the 1920s during prohibition in the United States.
-The show takes place inside a San Francisco speakeasy and follows the stories of the staff, performers, and guests.
-The audience is free to move about the environment (often referred to as promenade theater) and craft their own experience in what some critics refers to as “choose-your-own-adventure.”
+The Speakeasy was an immersive theater production set in 1920s during prohibition in the United States.

+The show took place inside a San Francisco speakeasy and followed the stories of the staff, performers, and guests.
+The audience was free to move about the environment (in what is often called promenade theater) and craft their own experience, which some critics referred to as “choose-your-own-adventure.”
+The script was up to 1,500 pages long.